Internet Matters

 Get support on dealing with identity fraud

+If your child has their identity stolen, it’s important to take action.
 Explore the guidance below to help children recognise identity theft and get support from the right places.

-Quick tips to tackle online identity theft
+4 tips you need to know to tackle online identity theft

 If your child is a victim of identity theft or fraud, report it to Action Fraud.
 This service is available for those in England, Wales and Northern Ireland.